tyrionhuu/python-project-template/README.md

-# PPTLayout
+# Project Template

-This is a repository for PPTLayout
+This is a repository for Python project templates, with Poetry as the package management toll.

 ## Prerequisites